| at second

 views of women’s backs originated during her travels through Georgia

-in 2007.
 The absence of the faces, the clothing and the pose all raise

 questions.
 Though very subtly and culturally specific, something of the